designyourbobbiverse/DRAGON/README.md

 ## Running the Example

-The `DRAGON` executable currently runs a 2D blast-wave setup:
+The `DRAGON` executable currently runs the 2D blast-wave setup defined in `Problem.cpp`.
+Problem construction is exposed through `Problem::makeProblem()`, while per-cycle reporting and output are handled by `Problem::cycleComplete()`:

 - grid size: `1000 x 1000`
 - cell size: `dx = dy = 0.01`